fenduru/backbone.marionette/docs/marionette.application.md

 ### Commands

-When you need a component of your application to tell another component to perform an action, the Commands messaging system is the suggested means to go about tihs.
+When you need a component of your application to tell another component to perform an action, the Commands messaging system is the suggested means to accomplish this.
 Applications have an instance of Commands as the `commands` property.

 Note that the callback of a command is not meant to return a value.